mattpitkin/GraWIToNStatisticsLectures/stats_part03.md

 data
 * If we want to express our belief as a **single number** we can adopt e.g. the mean, median or mode
 * We can use the **variance** of the posterior to assign and _error_ for $H$
-* It is very straighforward to define _Bayesian confidence intervals_ (more correctly termed **credible intervals**)
+* It is very straightforward to define _Bayesian confidence intervals_ (more correctly termed **credible intervals**)